unicode-org/cldr/docs/ldml/tr35-keyboards.md

 This indicates that it is an error to type two iota subscripts immediately after each other.

-In terms of how these different attributes work in processing a sequences of transforms, consider the transform:
+In terms of how these different attributes work in processing a sequence of transforms, consider the transform:

 ```xml
 <transform before="X" from="Y" after="Z" to="B" />